eeditiones/jinks/profiles/upload/doc/README.md

-# Upload Facility
+# The Upload Documents component

-The Upload Facility adds a document upload component to the sidebar on the browse documents page, allowing users to upload documents directly to a specified collection.
+The Upload Documents feature adds a document upload component to the sidebar on the browse documents page, allowing users to upload documents directly to a specified collection.

 ## Overview